yuxluo/umtri_label/README.rst

 The difficult field is set to 1 indicates that the object has been annotated as "difficult", for example, an object which is clearly visible but difficult to recognize without substantial use of context.
 According to your deep neural network implementation, you can include or exclude difficult objects during training.

+**Hierarchy:**
+Right click on the label and select 'add component' to add a child to the selected object.

 License
 ~~~~~~~
 `Free software: MIT license <https://github.com/tzutalin/labelImg/blob/master/LICENSE>`_